amule-project/amule/trunk/MSVC Solution/README - MSVC.txt

 If wxWidgets fails to compile, please read http://wiki.wxwidgets.org/Microsoft_Visual_CPP_Guide

+There is a (sometimes) common problem with the cryptopp and zlib projects in the release build, if some projects fail to link and give you a warning about redefined symbols, go to the properties on the cryptopp project, configuration "release" and change the "Configuration Properties"->"C/C++"->"Code generation"->"Runtime library" from "Mutithreaded (/MT)" to "Multithreaded DLL (/MD)".
+Do the same with zlib.

 If aMule fails to compile, here are some guidelines/patches to the most common problems:

 [*] If Scanner.cpp fails to compile, apply this change around line 1545: